“I love to help people and I love to see people’s smiles…the beautiful smiles we all have.” – Candis, 2013 TROSA Graduate

 “Skills that I learned at TROSA carried over to my everyday life and work.
 Skills like being responsible and learning how to hold myself and others accountable.
 My employers have told me that they recognize and admire my integrity.
 I learned the importance of integrity at TROSA.
 Absolutely, that was a skill I practiced every day at TROSA.”

-Candis completed her Master of Social Work degree with honors from North Carolina Central University, where she also served as secretary for her Honor Society.
-She is now a therapist with her LCSWA and LCASA credentials and is working to become a fully-licensed LCAS.
+Candis recently completed her Master of Social Work degree with honors from North Carolina Central University, where she also served as secretary for her Honor Society.
+She is now a therapist and licensed Clinical Social Worker Associate (LCSWA) and is working to become a fully-licensed clinical addictions specialist (LCAS).

 After she obtains her license, Candis shares that she would like to be a clinical supervisor, and one day start a nonprofit that helps provide resume-building, networking, and job skills training to those in need.